frapplecat/moonup/README.md

 * ADOBE ILLUSTRATOR - to create the logo and various headings
 * ADOBE INDESIGN - ran the readme text through InDesign's spellchecker
 * AM I RESPONSIVE - to display the website on a range of devices
+* RESPONSIVEDESIGNCHECKER.COM - to check the display of the website on a range of devices
 * FONT AWESOME - for icons
 * FAVICON.IO -  to create a favicon
 * CONVERTIO.CO - to change jpgs to webp format